Investigating the early origins of disease

 January 9, 2019

-Several times throughout the year, Deborah Sloboda can be found in a classroom at Dundas Central Public School helping to give kids hands-on learning in science.
+Several times throughout the year, Deborah Sloboda can be found in a classroom at Dundas Central Elementary School helping to give kids hands-on learning in science.

 Accompanied by those studying in her McMaster University lab, Sloboda and her team help students in Grades 4 to 8 undertake activities that range from extracting the DNA of kiwi fruit to dissecting animal organs like the lungs, heart and brain.